mkbabb/parse-that/docs/tranches/B/coordination/CONSTELLATION.md

 Value formation is independently admitted with zero execution credit.
-Parse-that P1 reconciliation is complete at `69f72f7` and P2 is row-complete at `c3d42d4` with zero admitted candidates.
-P3, isolated every-subject proof, and formation Clean A/B remain open or blocked.
-P3's same-FIRST hostile case is banked at `f4b9abb`; it grants no P3 completion or later credit.
+Parse-that P1 reconciliation is complete at `69f72f7` and P2 is row-complete at `c3d42d4`.
+P3 is row-complete at `43d7d4a`; no candidate survives.
+The isolated every-subject proof remains RED and formation Clean A/B remain blocked.
 The root receipt reported at SHA prefix
 `060995` is `P.exec.PB1-order-ack`: an execution-phase acknowledgment of future execution order/authority.
 It feeds private freeze only after